 Whilst images for web use, do not require high-resolution equipment, it is worthwhile remembering that at a later date, you may want to use those same images for reception display prints or exhibition panels.
 It is reasonable therefore, if not vital, to expect a high professional standard of equipment.

-Ensure your chosen photographer has a suitable high-resolution professional camera system with the high quality camera optics, you need for BIG images with plenty of sharp detail.
+Ensure your chosen photographer has a suitable high-resolution professional camera system with associated high quality camera optics, necessary for BIG images with plenty of sharp detail.

 Aren't camera phones good enough?

-If the ’claimed’ resolution of mobile telephones and consumer cameras actually produced top quality large scale images, working photographers would not invest many thousands of pounds on high-resolution camera bodies (typically around £3.500.00 plus) and an extensive range of specific professional lenses (typically around £1600.00 each), not to mention specialist perspective-control optics.
+If the ’claimed’ resolution of mobile telephones actually produced top quality large scale images, working photographers would not invest many thousands of pounds on high-resolution camera bodies (typically around £3.500.00 plus) and an extensive range of specific professional lenses (typically around £1600.00 each), not to mention specialist perspective-control optics.

 Are photography lights needed these days?

-Almost all subjects benefit greatly from the knowledge of where to add lighting to control what people notice using sophisticated lighting techniques and a myriad of light shaping accessories to make your products come alive’.
+Almost all subjects benefit greatly from the knowledge of where to add lighting to control what people notice using sophisticated lighting techniques and a myriad of light shaping accessories to make your products come alive.

-It is therefore simply unprofessional to turn up to a shoot at a high tech factory with a hand-held camera and using on-camera flash, it will not help to showcase your company at its best.
+It is therefore in our view simply unprofessional to turn up to a shoot at a high tech factory with a hand-held camera and using on-camera flash, it will not help to showcase your company at its best.

-IOP always carry supplementary lighting, using up to Eleven lighting heads (approximately 6600 watts) coupled with over Forty years of professional experience.
+IOP always carry supplementary lighting, using up to Nine lighting heads varying in power and coupled with over Forty years of professional experience.